Answers to Common Questions about Aurora Pavilion

 How can I begin treatment?

-Aurora Pavilion Behavioral Health offers no-obligation, 24-hour needs assessments and referrals.
+Aurora Pavilion Behavioral Health offers free 24-hour needs assessments and referrals.
 During this confidential evaluation, a member of our professional staff will meet with you, review your needs and explain your treatment options.
 If treatment at our facility is not appropriate, we will refer you to the agency or specialist who can best meet your needs.
 To get started, call us at 803-641-5900 or 800-273-7911.

 Get Help for Yourself or a Loved One